lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 ### SI §8.1.
 CMB Angular Power Spectrum — Quantitative Results

-The Σ-Gravity coherence framework, originally developed for galaxies and clusters, has been extended to the Cosmic Microwave Background (CMB) angular power spectrum. **Without invoking Big Bang cosmology or CDM particles**, the framework reproduces the key features traditionally attributed to acoustic oscillations and dark matter.
+The Σ-Gravity coherence framework, originally developed for galaxies and clusters, has been extended to the Cosmic Microwave Background (CMB) angular power spectrum.
+The framework provides an **alternative mechanism** that reproduces key features traditionally attributed to acoustic oscillations and dark matter.
+A full cosmological analysis incorporating early-universe physics is beyond the present scope; this section demonstrates proof-of-concept that coherent gravitational effects can generate CMB-like structure.

 #### Peak Ratio Performance